kubedb/docs/docs/guides/kafka/quickstart/overview/kafka/index.md

 secret/kafka-quickstart-config       Opaque                     2      8m52s
 ```

-- `StatefulSet` - a StatefulSet named after the Kafka instance.
+- `PetSet` - a PetSet named after the Kafka instance.
 In topology mode, the operator creates 3 petSets with name `{Kafka-Name}-{Sufix}`.
 - `Services` -  For a combined Kafka instance only one service is created with name `{Kafka-name}-{pods}`.
 For topology mode, two services are created.
     - `{Kafka-Name}-{broker}` - the governing service which is used for inter-broker communications.
 This service is also used to connect to the brokers with external clients.
 This is a headless service.
     - `{Kafka-Name}-{controller}` - the governing service which is used for inter-controller communications.
 It is a headless service too.